-distributions are quite similar, with many more whites expressing adverse stereotypes (recall that favorable stereotypes of minorities correspond to negative numbers on the stereotype scale).
-White stereotyping of Asians presents a totally different picture, with the number of whites reporting favorable stereotypes greatly exceeding the number reporting bad ones.
+The CCAP data enable a preliminary comparison of stereotypes about Asian Americans, Latinos, and blacks.
+As Figure 2 shows (next page), the modal reported stereotype for all three groups is zero (non-normalized data), which may reflect social desirability biases.
+The distribution of stereotypes around the mode varies with the group, however.
+For stereotypes of blacks and Latinos, the distributions are quite similar, with many more whites expressing adverse stereotypes (recall that favorable stereotypes of minorities correspond to negative numbers on the stereotype scale).
+White stereotyping of Asian Americans presents a totally different picture, with the number of whites reporting favorable stereotypes greatly exceeding the number reporting bad ones.

 A measure of prejudice designed for VRA applications ought to satisfy tests of predictive as well as face validity.
 We explained earlier that the impossibility of randomizing racial attitudes and beliefs means that one cannot make definitive causal claims about the effects of racial stereotypes on political behavior.
 But if there is not even a correlation between racial stereotyping and lack of support for minority candidates or opposition to minority-preferred policies, it would seem most unlikely that majority-group stereotyping of the minority deprives the minority community of an "equal opportunity to participate in the political process and elect candidates of its choice."
+109

-Figure 2, Whites' stereotypes of minorities.
-The histogram represents the difference between whites' stereotypes of their own race and stereotypes of Asians, blacks, and Latinos.
-The scale runs from -14 to 14 and captures the sum of respondents' placement of each race on a seven point scale for perceived intelligence and work ethic.
-Data: White respondents to the 2008 CCAP (N \approx 13,000).
+Figure 2.
+Whites' stereotypes of minorities.
+The histogram represents the difference between whites' stereotypes of their own race and stereotypes of Asian Americans, blacks, and Latinos.
+The scale runs from negative fourteen to fourteen and captures the sum of respondents' placement of each race on a seven-point scale for perceived intelligence and work ethic.
+Data: White respondents to the 2008 CCAP110 ($N \approx 13,000$).